hackle/blog-rust/raw/one-recursion-for-all.md

 "it's True!!"
 ```

-Isn't it amazing?
+Pretty amazing stuff.

-There are other functions that work on recursive data structures like `cata`, such as `ana`, `apo`, `para`, `zygo`...
+There are other functions that work on recursive data structures such as `ana`, `apo`, `para`, `zygo`...
 This family of functions are otherwise referred to as, behold, "recursion schemes".

 No doubt, recursion schemes do take away the fun of writing recursion manually.
 But it more than makes up for it, by revealing a fantastic landscape!